 4. Try the tartiflette

-Another thing that you should make sure to do in Bourg is to go to one of the cozy restaurants for a true Savoy region dining experience, the tartiflette.
+Another thing that you should make sure to do in Bourg-Saint-Maurice is to go to one of the cozy restaurants for a true Savoy region dining experience, the tartiflette.

-This rich dish made with potatoes, onions, lardons, and most importantly, reblochon cheese, is a local specialty and delicious taste of the flavors that are loved in the Alps (get tartiflette recipe).
+This rich French winter dish made with potatoes, onions, lardons, and most importantly, reblochon cheese, is a local specialty and delicious taste of the flavors that are loved in the Alps (get the tartiflette recipe).

 Frequently Asked Questions

-The easiest way to get there is by train, as there are direct high-speed TGV trains from Paris, London, and Amsterdam during the winter.
-There are also regular trains from Chambery the rest of the year (and you can get to Chambery via a direct train from Paris).
+The easiest way to get to Bourg-Saint-Maurice is by train, as there are direct high-speed TGV trains from Paris, London, and Amsterdam during the winter.
+There are also regular trains from Chambéry the rest of the year (and you can get to Chambéry via a direct train from Paris).

-The train station is in the heart of Bourg St. Maurice, so no extra transportation is needed.
+The train station is in the heart of Bourg-Saint-Maurice, so no extra transportation is needed.
 If you want to fly, many people fly into surrounding airports like Lyon, Grenoble, or Geneva and then drive or take the train to Bourg.

 How many days should you spend here?